Dodge WC series: 1941–1942 — -ton WC series

 The 1940 VC-series Dodge -ton 4x4s were well liked but considered only an interim solution, because they were essentially a modified civilian truck.
 At the outset of World War II a more military design was laid out.
 Dodge evolved the 1940 VC-1 to VC-6 into the equally half-ton rated WC series of military light trucks, produced in 38 model variants, of which 30 were four-wheel driven, in varying amounts — thousands of some models were produced, while only a few of some others were made.
 Where the military VC-series still used much civilian sheet-metal, distinguished by a brush-guard in front of the grille — the WC-series came with wide-open, almost flat fenders that prevented mud build-up, clogging rotation of the wheels — as well as a redesigned, sloping nose with an integrated, round, grated grille / brush-guard.
 A new ambulance with a fully enclosed, all-steel box rear body was designed, on a longer, 123 inch wheelbase; and PTO-driven winches were now fitted to some models.

 The -ton WC models were the first all-military design Dodge developed in the build-up to full mobilization for World War II, and they were the U.S. Army's first standard light 4x4 trucks — prior to the quarter-tons — when the U.S. formally declared war in December 1941.
 Soldiers would sometimes call the new vehicles 'jeeps', as was still common practice before the term migrated to the yet to be introduced Willys and Ford -tons, and eventually stuck to those.

 Both the Dodge half-ton VC and WC trucks were part of the Army G-505 series.
 Some 77,750 four-wheel drive -ton WC numbered trucks were produced from late 1940 to early 1942, under War Department contracts.
 Additionally, aside from the fully military 4WD models, a small total of 1,542 two-wheel drive units retaining civilian sheet-metal were also supplied to the U.S. military, bearing WC model numbers in this same range.
 These models carried the SNL-code G-613, and brought the total number of half-ton WC-series up to some 79,300 units, and the grand total of all half-tonners (VC and WC; 4WD and 2WD) to almost 84,000.

-From August 1941, the Dodge T-211 models received the uprated 92hp (gross) engine, that was from then on fitted to all WC trucks produced through August 1945: the T-215 half-tons, all of the G-502, -ton models, as well as the G-507, T-223, 6x6 trucks.
+From August 1941, the Dodge T-211 models received the uprated 92 hp (gross) engine, that was from then on fitted to all WC trucks produced through August 1945: the T-215 half-tons, all of the G-502, -ton models, as well as the G-507, T-223, 6x6 trucks.